 - The Misch Implant Institute

-One year surgical residence, implant prosthetic rehabilitation fixed and removable, advanced bone grafting, Surgical anatomy with cadaver dissection (1998-2009 Dr. Carl Misch).
+One year surgical residency, implant prosthetic rehabilitation fixed and removable, advanced bone grafting, surgical anatomy with cadaver dissection (1998-2009 Dr. Carl Misch)

 - Center for Advanced Dental Education